 - Download a prospectus for a better sense of who we are and what we do.

-- Follow us on Facebook, Twitter, or Instagram for a taste of our wider community.
+- Follow us on Facebook, Twitter, or Instagram.

 - Read our blog to engage with ideas from our faculty and students.

 - Visit us!
 The reason students choose Trinity is because of the community of fellow students, faculty, staff, and families who will come alongside you on this journey.
 Book a spot on an Open Day or plan a personal visit to chat with our lecturers, ask questions of current students, walk around the buildings, and see whether this community is the right fit for you.

 - On completion of the form we can be in touch about booking an interview, so we can talk with you about your spiritual journey, your education and work experiences, and your sense of God’s calling–helping both you and us discern if Trinity is the place God wants you to be.